-My occasional Musings explore the interplay between food, wine and culture in Hawaii and the Pacific Rim, through storytelling, pairings, [occasionally wonkish] scientific musings, and more.
+As a blogger, my occasional Musings explore the interplay between food, wine and culture in the Pacific Rim, through storytelling, pairings, [occasionally wonkish] scientific musings, and more.

 Thanks for stopping by and spending a part of your day with me.
 Feel free to contact me with any comments or inquiries, and be sure to join my free eMusings mail list to receive updates whenever a new post is live.
 Cheers!